 Developers then have to handle the logic of when, where and how to show different payment methods, based on a matrix of target markets, conditions, restrictions and testing.
 All the heavy lifting sits with them.

 3. Your checkout needs testing and maintenance, especially when you add something new.

 What makes matters worse is that the developer’s implementation is a static solution.
 If you’d like to add a new payment method or set another condition (and you inevitably will), the developer needs to reconfigure and retest everything again.
 And again.

-Universal Checkout is our fully customisable, PCI-compliant SDK for web and mobile.
+Universal Checkout is our fully customizable, PCI-compliant SDK for web and mobile.
 Now you can build the best checkout experience to suit each market.

 In Dashboard, you can add the payment methods you wish to accept from customers.
 Click to add the most popular payment methods for each geographical locale.
 Want to set up iDEAL as a payment method in the Netherlands, and offer Klarna at checkout for purchases over €100?
 With Primer, you can get this done in seconds.